Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage Two: Guidelines for designing AUIs in mHealth applications targeting chronic diseases

+Although most of the participants found the guideline understandable, a few encountered difficulties with certain technical terms, particularly \textit{"Granularity"} (G7\textsubscript{v1}) and \textit{"Autonomy"} (G1\textsubscript{v1}).
+These terms may require further clarification or simplification to ensure greater comprehension among users.
 Meanwhile, a critique regarding the \textbf{\textit{difficulty in relating to the examples}} provided for each guideline underlines the need for clearer and more context-specific illustrations.
-Participants expressed confusion about how the examples applied to their own experiences and situations, particularly in the case of the \textit{Alignment of the adaptation (GO3)} guideline (FP 4,7).
-This discrepancy in understanding could be attributed to the diverse backgrounds and perspectives of the participants.
+Participants expressed confusion about how the examples were applied to their own experiences and situations, particularly in the case of the \textit{alignment of the adaptation (G3\textsubscript{v1})} guideline.
 The challenge of creating relevant and accessible examples is a common issue in guideline development, as noted in the literature \cite{ning2019addressing}.
-To improve the comprehension of the example, we extracted the sample from our user study as shared by the participants themselves (see Table \ref{tab:guideline}).

-Rather than simply replacing terms and expressions with plain language, we acknowledge that achieving clarity and understanding across diverse user groups with varying domain knowledge may pose challenges.
-Research has explored how different domains can influence individuals' perspectives on human values in eHealth applications \cite{obie2021does}.
-It is essential to recognise that the guidelines were crafted primarily for designers experienced in application development, whereas users may perceive and value aspects differently based on their unique perspectives and experiences.
-Thus, tailoring communication and guidance to align with users' diverse viewpoints and preferences becomes imperative for effective implementation and user engagement.
-Therefore, we introduced an additional version of each guideline labelled as \textbf{"EASY"} in Table \ref{tab:guideline}.
-This version utilises simple language to describe the \textit{name, definition, and purpose} of each guideline.
+It is essential to recognize that the guidelines were developed primarily for software practitioners, whereas end-users may interpret and prioritize aspects of these guidelines differently due to their distinct experiences, needs, and contextual understanding.